Self-Propulsion of floating ice blocks caused by melting in water: Experimental demonstration of melting-driven propulsion

-The measured $U_b$ show more significant experimental variability compared with dissolution propelled bodies~\cite{Chaigne2023} that can be attributed to several factors.
-The density contrast driving the convection flow is stronger by two orders of magnitude in the case of sugar or salt dissolution compared with the density contrast observed in ice blocks when $T_b = 20\,^\circ$C. The typical scale of the plumes about $3\delta_i \approx 5$ mm as discussed in Section~\ref{ModelMelting} is larger compared to the block size leading to greater fluctuations in their trajectories.
+The measured terminal velocities $U_b$ show more significant experimental variability compared with dissolution propelled bodies~\cite{Chaigne2023} that can be attributed to several factors.
+The density contrast driving the convection flow is stronger by two orders of magnitude in the case of sugar or salt dissolution compared with the density contrast observed in ice blocks when $T_b = 20\,^\circ$C. Consequently, the ice block motion is more sensitive to external perturbations and experimental imperfections.
+The typical scale of the plumes about $3\delta_i \approx 5$ mm as discussed in Section~\ref{ModelMelting} is larger compared to the block size leading to greater fluctuations in their trajectories.
 The shapes of the ice blocks are also less ideal and show around 5\% variations.
 The ice blocks also intermittently release trapped bubbles during melting that further perturb transiently the flow below the ice block.
 Recent experiments~\cite{wengrove2023melting} report an enhanced melting rate for vertical ice walls, due to the additional buoyancy associated with the released bubbles.
 However, in our experiments, we do not find significant differences on average for $U_b$ between the standard ice blocks and those made of clear ice without bubbles.
 Notwithstanding the fluctuations, we observe a robust directed motion with velocity $U_b \approx 3$\,mm\,s$^{-1}$ for an ice block with $L= 20$\,cm melting in a bath at 22$\,^\circ$C which can be easily noted with the naked eye.
 The corresponding Reynolds number $Re= \frac{L\,U_b}{\nu}$ is of order $600$, with the kinematic viscosity of water $\nu \approx 10^{-6}$ m$^2$ s$^{-1}$.
 Thus, the fluid flow is in the inertial regime, and we propose a phenomenological model based on momentum balance inspired by Chaigne, {\it et al.}~\cite{Chaigne2023}.}